 You can get most of these items in a local pet shop and/or a pharmacy.
 But if you are keen on saving a few bucks just plan ahead and get them online.
 After all what’s the point of doing your own DIY kit if don’t save a few dollars in the process.

-No matter how you make your kit or whether you buy one online or from a dog supply store, you should know what everything is for and how to use it.
+No matter how you make your k9 medical kit, or whether you buy one online, or from a dog supply store, you should know what everything is for and how to use it.
 Knowing how to use everything is the best way to properly care for your dog in an emergency.

 If this list has made you quite nervous, you should consider taking a first aid training course that will include dog CPR classes.

-Having hands-on training will make you feel more comfortable using the tools in your dog first aid kit and feel better prepared in the event of a K9 emergency.
+Having hands-on training will make you feel more comfortable using the tools in your k9 first aid kit and feel better prepared in the event of a K9 emergency.